The basis on which we hold personal data:

 From time to time, we may employ consultants to perform tasks which might give them access to your personal data (but not your medical notes), e.g. IT support.
 We will ensure that they are fully aware that they must treat that information as confidential.

-In most circumstances you will be required to give written consent before information is released to a third party, e.g. reports for insurance, solicitors, GP letters etc. In exceptionally rare circumstances we may be required by law to release your records, e.g. if a court order is presented, or there is an imminent risk to the life of yourself or others.
+In most circumstances you will be required to give written consent before information is released to a third party, e.g. reports for insurance, solicitors, GP letters etc. In exceptionally rare circumstances we may be required by law to release your records, e.g. if requested to do so by COVID-19 Test and Trace, if a court order is presented, or there is an imminent risk to the life of yourself or others.

 To ensure your privacy, we will not disclose information unless we are sure that we are talking to you, and may need to ask you for identification.
 Information will not be disclosed to family and friends unless we have prior written consent.